yili-19/SSGPA/README.md

   •	**Inconsistencies in the Model Architecture**: The paper describes conflicting visual pipelines.
 The architecture figure suggests a frozen ViT with a Fusion Change Adapter Encoder (similar to VIR-VLFM [2]), while the main text also refers to a ResNet backbone with a global-local attention module.
 Moreover, the experiment section mentions both ResNet-101 and EVA-ViT-g/14 as backbones, making it unclear which setup was actually used.

   •	**GPU Usage and Training Requirements**: The paper claims that all experiments were conducted on a single RTX 3090 (24GB).
-However, our attempts to replicate the setup—using EVA-ViT-g/14 with Vicuna-7B—consistently required 30–70 GB of GPU memory, even with mixed precision and memory optimizations.
+However, our attempts to replicate the setup using EVA-ViT-g/14 with Vicuna-7B—consistently and setting the batch size to 2 required 30–70 GB of GPU memory, even with mixed precision and memory optimizations.
 This raises concerns about the feasibility of the reported hardware configuration.

   •	**Difficulty Interpreting the Consistency Constraint**: The consistency mechanism described in the paper is not formally defined, and its practical implementation remains vague, which complicates reproduction.